Many years ago I inherited this list called "Top Art Therapy Blogs."

 Creations: Explore the drawing of mandalas or gazing at them as a meditation to become connected to the infinite nature both within and without.

-process called “Spirit Dolls with a Story”.
-This is a gentle, intuitive process that frees up your creativity and allows you to experience a relationship with your creation and yourself.
+has developed a process called “Spirit Dolls with a Story”.
+This is a gentle, intuitive process that frees up your creativity and allows you to experience a relationship with your creation and

-of experience working in the Indigenous health field and in curriculum design and instruction, Melanie carefully designs art lessons that will guide you step by step through the creative process.
+With 20 years of experience working in the Indigenous health field and in curriculum design and instruction, Melanie carefully designs art lessons that will guide you step by step through the

 Blogs from Organizations